YuZhouWater/atmospheric-riverine-compound-heatwaves/README.md

 Data used for sensitivity analysis under different compound event time windows.

 `future_projection/`
-Future projection data for heatwave duration and compound-event proportions.
+Data for future projections of heatwave duration and compound proportions.

 `AHW-RHW-metric.csv`
-Summary metrics of atmospheric and riverine heatwaves.
+AHWs and RHWs metric data.

 `example_40_rivers_Tmax.csv`
 Example Tmax data used for AHWs detection and ARCHs detection.